 On October 3, 2022 the Company initiated Normal Course Issuer Bid ("NCIB") program for the repurchase and cancellation of outstanding common shares.
 In accordance with the rules of the Toronto Stock Exchange and as detailed in the Company's news release of September 28, 2022, the NCIB enables the Company to repurchase up to 5% of its common shares over a 12-month period.
-During the first quarter of fiscal 2023 the Company repurchased 756,000 shares at a cost of \$360,678 and cancelled 558,500 shares.
+During the first six months of fiscal 2023 the Company repurchased 1,852,000 shares at a cost of \$760,786 and cancelled 1,139,000 shares.